Niklasson-Development/nikdev-iot-api-python/README.md

 # Commit that value as well
 api.commit()

+# We'll try to push the data 3 times
+for _ in range(0, 3):
     try:
         # Try to push the values to the server
         api.push()
+        # If we reach the next line, we can safely exit the loop
+        break
     except PushException as exception:
         # Check if the data was retained
         if exception.retained_data:
             # If so, sleep for a while and try to push it again.
             import time; time.sleep(2)
-        # This time it's without try catch, if we fail here the program crashes.
-        api.push()
-    pass
+        else:
+            # Otherwise we exit the loop as we won't be able to push it again
+            break
 ```

 ### Fetching data